 With optimism and excitement, many within Saskatchewan’s amateur sport community continue to work towards the Olympic and Paralympic Games.
-The Chair of Sask Sport and Sask Lotteries offers her support to Saskatchewan’s athletes, coaches, officials and support staff and shares a province-wide rallying cry for all of us to “Cheer on Sask.”
+The Past Chair of Sask Members of Saskatchewan’s amateur sport community have achieved their dream of participating in the Olympic and Paralympic Games after months of hard work, dedication, training and waiting.
+The Chair of Sask Sport and Sask Lotteries shares his excitement and support to Saskatchewan’s athletes, coaches, officials and support staff and extends a province-wide rallying cry for all of us to “Cheer on Sask.”

 A message from the Chair of Sask Sport and Sask Lotteries